DESCRIPTION

 HST Specimen Guarantee

-In sealed, original packaging, our preserved specimens are guaranteed to remain fully preserved and free of decay for six months from the date of purchase.
+In sealed, original packaging, our preserved specimens are guaranteed to remain fully preserved and free of decay for 12 months from the date of purchase.

 Once the original package is opened, use specimen within one month.
 For best results, observe the following storage procedures: